Wall Street Breakfast: OPEC+ Virtual Meeting In The Spotlight

 Relief for airlines still up in the air

 Airlines looking for federal assistance are being asked to provide detailed info on capital structure, liquidity, loyalty programs and unencumbered assets to the Treasury Department.
 Most carriers have their hands out as they burn through cash at a fast clip, but are also looking for ways to avoid giving away equity.
-The timing of when the government funds might arrive and at what terms is still up in the air for American Airlines (NASDAQ:AAL), Delta Air Lines (NYSE:DAL), Southwest Airlines (NYSE:LUV), United Airlines (NASDAQ:UAL), JetBlue (NASDAQ:JBLU), Hawaiian Holdings (NASDAQ:HA), Alaska Air Group (NYSE:ALK), Allegiant Travel (NASDAQ:ALGT), Spirit Airlines (NYSE:SAVE), Mesa Airlines (NASDAQ:MESA) and SkyWest (NASDAQ:SKYW).
+The timing of when the government funds might arrive and at what terms is still up in the air for American Airlines (AAL), Delta Air Lines (DAL), Southwest Airlines (LUV), United Airlines (UAL), JetBlue (JBLU), Hawaiian Holdings (HA), Alaska Air Group (ALK), Allegiant Travel (ALGT), Spirit Airlines (SAVE), Mesa Airlines (MESA) and SkyWest (SKYW).

 Healthcare companies step up in pandemic fight

-Mylan (NASDAQ:MYL) announced that the production of malaria med hydroxychloroquine sulfate for COVID-19 patients out of the company's plant in West Virginia has advanced ahead of schedule.
+Mylan (MYL) announced that the production of malaria med hydroxychloroquine sulfate for COVID-19 patients out of the company's plant in West Virginia has advanced ahead of schedule.
 The company is donating 10M doses to the U.S. Department of Health and Human Services for possible use in clinical studies or under emergency use authorization and making shipments to wholesalers.
-Meanwhile, Medtronic (NYSE:MDT) stated that its Puritan Bennett 560 ventilator will be available next month in the U.S. under emergency use authorization from the FDA.
+Meanwhile, Medtronic (MDT) stated that its Puritan Bennett 560 ventilator will be available next month in the U.S. under emergency use authorization from the FDA.
 The company expects to be producing 1,000 ventilators per week by the end of June and projects that it will produce 25K ventilators across all platforms over the next six months.

 In Asia, Japan -0.05%.
 Hong Kong +1.38%.
 China +0.37%.
 India +3.71%.